moorepants/me41055/content/pages/syllabus.rst

 coding contributions to the code written for the solutions.
 Describe who wrote what code and how each partner contributed to the formulation of the solution.

-For solo and partner submissions you may obtain gain help from others, but you must explain how any non-instructor contributed to your solution.
-This includes help derived from any living or non-living (e.g. AI generated) source.
+For solo and partner submissions you may obtain help from others, but you must explain how any non-instructor contributed to your solution.
+This includes help derived from any living or non-living source, including but not limited to generative AI tools like ChatGPT, Perplexity, or GitHub Copilot.

-We expect that the submitters (you and/or your partner) formulate, write, and execute the submitted version of the code.
+We expect that the submitters (both you and your partner) formulate, write, and execute the submitted version of the code.

 **Section 2**